Two Lost Worlds

 Two Lost Worlds is a 1951 science fiction/adventure film directed by Norman Dawn and starring James Arness and Kasey Rogers.
-The film was produced independently by Boris Petroff (dba Sterling Productions Inc.) from his original story.
-The film was scripted by Phyllis Parker (with later, added scenes written by Tom Hubbard and voice-over narrative by Bill Shaw), and distributed by Eagle-Lion Classics Inc., with a 1952 reissue by Classic Pictures Inc.
+The film was produced independently by Boris Petroff, who wrote the original story, which was adapted by Phyllis Parker and Tom Hubbard into a screenplay written by Hubbard.
+The film was distributed by Eagle-Lion Films.

 Plot

-On August 16, 1830 the American clipper ship Hamilton Queen, sails from Salem bound for the East Indies.
-The ship is attacked by pirates in the New Hebrides and the ship's mate, Kirk Hamilton (Arness), is wounded in the leg.
-The clipper outruns the pirate ship and Captain Tallman (Tom Monroe) heads to Queensland, Australia so that Kirk can get medical treatment.
+On August 16, 1830, the American clipper ship Hamilton Queen sails from Salem bound for the East Indies.
+The ship is attacked by pirates in the New Hebrides and the ship's mate Kirk Hamilton is wounded in the leg.
+The clipper outruns the pirate ship and Captain Tallman heads to Queensland, Australia so that Kirk can receive medical treatment.

-While convalescing, Kirk meets and falls in love with Elaine Jeffries (Rogers), the fiancée of a rancher, Martin Shannon (Bill Kennedy).
-A romantic rivalry develops and the pirates who attacked Kirk and his ship kidnap Elaine along with her friend, Nancy Holden (Jane Harlan).
-Kirk and Shannon pursue the pirates and they soon wind up on a volcanic island inhabited by dinosaurs.
+While convalescing, Kirk meets and falls in love with Elaine Jeffries, the fiancée of rancher Martin Shannon.
+A romantic rivalry develops, and the pirates who attacked Kirk and his ship kidnap Elaine, along with her friend, Nancy Holden.
+Kirk and Shannon pursue the pirates and find themselves on a volcanic island inhabited by dinosaurs.
+After a short time on the island, they are forced to leave as the volcano erupts.
+During the disaster, Nancy is killed by an avalanche.